 - Youll work on assignments which give you the opportunity to practise all the academic and communication skills you learn

 - For example, you might be asked to conduct surveys or specific internet research which are assessed through presentations, class discussions or writing activities

 Learn English through a topic related to your interests and work with students studying other courses at the Language Centre.
 Examples of previous topics include drama, music, business, engineering, history and literature.
 This module normally runs in terms 1, 2 and 3.

 Language learning activities

 Each week we run informal group sessions like Conversation Club and Book Chat.
-Come along to these sessions to practise your English language skills with other students from across the University.
+Join these sessions to practise your English language skills.

 AccreditationOur undergraduate pre-sessional English course is accredited by the British Council for the teaching of English in the UK and is taught by our team of English for Academic Purposes tutors.